bigg01/hzlandingzone101/README.md

 > **📝 Note**: A cloud-init syntax error was discovered and fixed in this version.
 See [CLOUD-INIT-FIX.md](CLOUD-INIT-FIX.md) for details.
 Future deployments will work correctly.

+⚠️ Disclaimer: AI-Assisted Content
+This CODE  was generated with the assistance of an Artificial Intelligence (AI) Large Language Model, GitHub Copilot.
+While the content has been reviewed for accuracy and relevance to this project, it may contain inaccuracies or variations from expected documentation standards.

 ## Architecture Overview

 The landing zone includes: